nais/doc/docs/security/salsa/salsa.md

 #### Use nais/attest-sign directly

-When using the `nais/attest-sign` action.
-You can pass the SBOM to the action with the following input:
+When employing the `nais/attest-sign action`, you can provide the SBOM to the action using the following input:

 ```yaml
     uses: nais/attest-sign@v1.x.x
     with:
       sbom: path/to/bom.json
 ```

+## FAQ

+### My project exists in Dependency-Track, but I can't see any attestations or vulnerabilities

+This issue likely arises from using the GitHub dependencies graph resolution output JSON as an input for `byosbom`.
+The format of this JSON is incompatible with Dependency-Track, please use the SBOM generated `nais/docker-build-push` action instead or any of the alternatives mentioned above.